otted/PCB-studio/01-breadboard/README.md

 **Issues in the process**
 * Being the subject very new I went through several phases of "how to take the notes in proper way"
 * I definitely need a refresh of general electronics.
 The [Getting Started in Electronics by Forrest Mims](https://docs.google.com/document/d/1CzgxV9jVUBEU-Pi_BUT0c7RpolK1Asxq6KA_zzXLP7U/edit) is very good but a bit too didascalic and abstract.
-So i found other resources I will check out like [Udemy](https://www.udemy.com/topic/electronics/) or [EDX](https://www.edx.org/learn/electronics) or [Open Edu](https://www.open.edu/openlearn/science-maths-technology/an-introduction-electronics/content-section-0?active-tab=description-tab)
+So I found other resources I will check out like [Udemy](https://www.udemy.com/topic/electronics/) or [EDX](https://www.edx.org/learn/electronics) or [Open Edu](https://www.open.edu/openlearn/science-maths-technology/an-introduction-electronics/content-section-0?active-tab=description-tab)
 * Keys and components are tiny!
 I am not used to it.
 But I guess it will help concentration
 * Mental and physical focus are both challenging